TacticalShovel-Github/BiBS-Auto-Binder-for-Godot/README.md

 ## Installation

+ &emsp; 1.
 BiBS is header only.
 You simply need to set your include path to the top level of this repository.
-    BsExample.cpp is provided as learning material and may not compile on your version of godot.
+ &emsp; &emsp; a.
 For SCons, this would mean adding `CPP_VPATH_LST += Glob("/path/to/godot-BiBS")` to your SConstruct.
-For CMake, I don't know.
-You are better than me and now that's your problem.
+ &emsp; 2.
+(MSVC Users Only) You will need to add the '/permissive','/Zc:preprocessor','/Zc:lambda' directives for your compile to succeed.
+ &emsp;&emsp; a.
+This libary requires C-standard preprocessor conformance, which MSVC does not have by default.
+ &emsp;&emsp; b.
+For scons, your compiler flags should look like `env.Append(CXXFLAGS=["/std:c++20","/EHsc","/permissive","/Zc:preprocessor","/Zc:lambda"])`

 ## Requirements
 1. BiBS uses the interface provided by GdExtension.
 It should also be compatible with the native interface.
 Either way, one of these need to be acquired separately.
 Please thank the maintainers at godot for all their hard work.